BitCurator/bitcurator-access-webtools/docs/README.md

 BitCurator Access Webtools: Disk Image Access for the Web
 ---------------------------------------------------------

+Basic instructions on building and running the software can be found in the README.md file in the parent directory.

-General project information can be found at:
+More detailed information, including workflows, walkthroughs, and eneral project information can be found at:

 <http://access.bitcurator.net/>

-For build instructions, see the README.md file in the parent directory.

 # License(s)